Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Introduction and summary

+Following the method of Shapere and Tachikawa \cite{Shapere:2008zf}, we show in \cite{Argyres:2015ccharges} that the deformed CB geometry together with information about the action of the flavor symmetry on certain maximal mixed Coulomb-Higgs branches can be used in many cases to determine the conformal and flavor algebra central charges in terms of those of the IR fixed points on the CB.
+This was used in \cite{Argyres:2016xua}, where the Higgs branch data was deduced from S-dualities or RG flows, to determine most of the central charges of the theories in table \ref{table:theories}.
+But it is pointed out in \cite{Argyres:2016yzz} that the Shapere-Tachikawa calculus does not work for those theories obtained by discretely gauging a symmetry which acts non-trivially on the CB.

 It is worth mentioning how our approach relates to the conformal bootstrap program for $\cN=2$ SCFTs \cite{Beem:2013sza,Beem:2014rza,Beem:2014zpa}.
 The bootstrap uses analytic and numerical techniques to constrain the local operator algebras of CFTs and is largely complimentary to the one described here, where we assume in addition to superconformal invariance the existence of a Coulomb branch of vacua.
 The geometry of the Coulomb branch gives us little direct information on the algebra of operators at the conformal point since the conformal invariance is spontaneously broken at any point on the Coulomb branch away from the conformal singularity.
 Also, the amount of information about a SCFT encoded in its Coulomb branch geometry is far smaller than that of its full local operator algebra.
 Nevertheless, some properties of the SCFT are easily accessible and tightly constrained by the Coulomb branch geometry, but seem difficult to constrain using bootstrap techniques.
 For instance the scaling dimension, $\D(u)$, of the Coulomb branch operator is a free parameter in \cite{Beem:2014zpa}, while, by contrast, a geometrical analysis of rank-1 Coulomb branches constrains $\D(u)$ to be one of 7 possible values.
 It is reasonable to hope that $\cN=2$ bootstrap results can be considerably strengthened by utilizing some of the SCFT properties obtained from studying the geometry of the Coulomb branch along the lines discussed here.
+Recent results outlined in \cite{Hellerman:2017sur} could shed light into developing a direct connection between the results derived following our studies of the Coulomb branch and the bootstrap ones.